sunfounder/nvme-kit/docs/source/index.rst

 We have two kits, one is **Dual NVMe Raft**, the other is **General NVMe PIP**.
 The difference between the two kits is that the **Dual NVMe Raft** has two NVMe SSD slots, and the **General NVMe PIP** has one NVMe SSD slot.

+.. note:: It is recommended to use the official 27W power supply for the Raspberry Pi 5 when using it with either Dual NVMe Raft or General NVMe PIP, to ensure sufficient and stable power delivery.
+Using unofficial, underpowered, or non-compliant power adapters may result in SSDs failing to operate properly.

 Continue to read the documentation to learn how to use them.

 .. warning:: Never hot-plug NVMe SSDs as it may result in damage to your devices.